stefanoborini/book-modelviewcontroller/source/notes.rst

 write that the view has two ways to interact with the controller and forward
 events: strong coupling through direct invocation, or loose coupling through raising events at a higher semantic level.

+Add about a pattern where the View has a possibility to extract a "fill me up object" which is then passed to the model.
+The model fills it with the new data and those automatically change proper things in the view.